statgen/locuszoom/assets/docs/rendering_layouts.md

 > TIP: When modifying one option from a list (like changing the label of a toolbar button), it is tempting to address it using simple JavaScript operations, like `widgets[0].button_html += 'something'`.
 However, this becomes very hard to read and maintain over time: if someone adds a new button to the start of the list, it will not be obvious that the meaning of `button[0]` has changed (or what the correct meaning should be).
 Try to use clear variable names like `const display_options = button[0]` to convey intent, and override the smallest reusable piece possible.
 Layouts are defined from the bottom up, not the top down!

 ## Nested rule example: scalable parameters
 Each key in a layout object corresponds to a set of options supported by the thing that the configuration is intended to control.
-For example, scatter plots provide simple options that obey exactly one rule (like what to show on the x-axis), but there are also *scalable* parameters like `point_size` and `point_shape`, in which case several rules can be tried in sequence until the first matching condition is satisfied.
+For example, scatter plots provide simple options that obey exactly one rule (like what to show on the x-axis), but there are also *scalable* parameters like `point_size` and `point_shape`, in which case several rules can be tried in sequence until the first non-null result is found.

 Consider the rules below: in a classic LocusZoom plot, points are colored by LD information, or shown in grey if no LD information is available.